-NOMRADES, our Party comes to the upresent Congress with victories of historic importance.
-In place of the old country, backward even from the viewpoint of capitalism, a new system has been created-socialism has been built in the main.
-We have long ago driven out the landlords and capitalists, but it is only in recent years that we have finally cleared our land of all exploiters.
-A new society has been established, a society equipped with the most advanced technique.
-The socialist state of the workers and peasants has taken shape and is marching onward and upward, marching along its tried and tested Bolshevik road to the complete triumph of communism.
-This at a time when capitalism is seeking salvation in fascism which is execrated by all friends of human progress, when capitalism, stricken by crises and parasitic decay at its roots, is more and more dragging Europe and Asia into a new world imperialist war.
+Comrades: Our Party has come to the present Congress crowned with victories historic in their importance.

+In place of the old state, which was backward even according to capitalist standards, a new state, a new system of society, has been created-Socialism has been built in its essentials.
+We ousted the landlords and capitalists long ago, but it was only during the last several years that we finally purged our country of all and sundry exploiters.
+A new society has been established equipped with the most modern technique.
+There has taken shape a socialist state of workers and peasants which is mounting aloft, is marching onward to the complete victory of communism along the tried and true road of Bolshevism.
+And this at a time when capitalism seeks salvation in fascism, accursed of all the partisans of human progress, when capitalism, corroded by crises, rotten to the core because of its parasitic nature, embroils Europe and Asia more and more in a new imperialist world war.

-It is with feelings of joy that the working people of the Soviet Union welcome our congress.
-We understand and share these feelings.
-They are the offspring of great battles, and of the moral and political unity that has grown up in our country.
-They have been created by the great friendship of the peoples of the Union of Soviet Socialist Republics, cemented into the great army of communism and ready for new battles under the banner of Lenin-Stalin.
+It is with feelings of joy and gladness that the working people of the Soviet Union greet our Congress.
+These feelings are near and dear to our hearts and our minds.
+These feelings are begotten of the great battles we have fought and of the moral and political unity that has come about in our country, They are the outcome of the great friendship among the peoples of the Union of Soviet Socialist Republics, who are welded together into a grand army of communism ready to fight new battles under the banner of Lenin and Stalin.
 (Applause.
 All rise.)

-We have completed yet another historical stage of the Communist revolution in the U.S.S.R.
-We have, in the main, completed a whole epoch of constructive work and are entering a new epoch, the epoch of gradual transition from socialism to communism.
-Our experience, the experience of the builders of communist society, has already shown to the full that the possibilities for the growth of the forces of the U.S.S.R. are boundless.
+We have finished one more historical stage of the Communist Revolution in the U.S.S.R.
+We have, in the main, brought to completion an entire epoch in our developmental work so that we can now enter upon a new epoch, the epoch of gradual transition from socialism to communism.

-At present everything has been done in our country for the creative activity of the people to surge over the vast expanse of the multinational Soviet Union, for the well-being of the people to grow with every passing day, for the cultural construction of the land of socialism to develop in extent and depth.
+Our experience, the experience of the builders of communist society, has already demonstrated in full that the possibilities of growth of the forces of the U.S.S.R. are unlimited.
+Today all conditions have been established in our country to make it possible for the creative activity of the people to burst forth in full bloom throughout the vast expanse of the multi-national Soviet Union, to make it possible for the well-being of the people to increase with each passing day, for the cultural progress of the Land of Socialism to develop far and wide.